pyocd/pyOCD/docs/python_api.md

 ## Notes

 NXP Kinetis targets will normally automatically perform a mass erase upon connect if flash security is enabled.
-This can be disabled by setting the `auto_unlock` session option to false.
+This can be disabled by setting the `auto_unlock` option to false.

 You are encouraged to look through the code to see what additional functionality is available.
 The most interesting places to look at are: